-2.8 Cash and cash equivalents
+2.8 Cash and Cash Equivalents

 Cash and cash equivalents comprise balances with less than three months' maturity from the date of acquisition, including cash in hand, deposits held at call with banks and other short-term highly liquid investments with original maturities of three months or less.

-For the purposes of the statement of cash flows, cash and cash equivalents include cash and non-restricted balances with Central Bank of Nigeria
+For the purposes of the statement of cash flows, cash and cash equivalents include cash and non-restricted balances with central bank.